 Furthermore, a Napster fan going by the name of pimpshiz had hacked more than 50 media websites, such as Verizon’s wireless messaging service, under an effort that he labeled Save Napster Hack Attack.

-In order to appease judges, Napster began to tout a significant change to its platform.
+In order to appease judges, Napster began to promise significantly revamping its platform.
 It stated that it planned to charge users a monthly subscription fee in order to access the files.
 Music labels would then get a share of that income, depending on how often their files had been downloaded.

-On Halloween of 2000, German media company Bertelsmann – which owns the label BMG and had been one of Napster’s greatest opponents – announced an alliance with them.
+During Halloween of 2000, German media company Bertelsmann – which owns the label BMG and had been one of Napster’s greatest opponents – announced an alliance with the service.
 Additionally, they received a $20 million loan from Bertelsmann to keep the business afloat and build up its membership-based service.

 The plan was to use Bertelsmann’s reputation and network to strike deals with the remaining record labels.
 Such a move would legitimize Napster’s business as one of the first in the P2P filesharing space.